v-p-b/rss2bsky.py/README.md

 * Minimal rich-text support (links): Rich text is represented in a typed hierarchy in the AT protocol.
 This script currently performs post-processing on filtered string content of the input feeds to support links as long as they stand as a single line in the text.
 This definitely needs some improvement.
 * Threading for long posts
 * Tags
+* Image references: Can forward image links from RSS to Bsky

 ## Usage and configuration